 After many years of working on my insecurities, I've reached the point where I'm deeply comfortable with my solitary life.
 I like that I can do what I want each day without considering what someone else wants to do.
 I like the feeling of being in a new place alone and surrounded by strangers.
 I like solo dinners with just a book in hand.
 Single life is far from that nightmare I thought it was in my early 20s.
 Now, it's something I'm afraid to give up.

 Yet, I didn't expect myself to react the way I did when all of a sudden, my other single friends steadily started joining the couple committee.
 Boys that I had never, ever seen with girlfriends suddenly became doting partners.
-They moved into new flats with their fresh loves.
+They moved into new harbourside apartments with their fresh loves.
 They spoke about children and marriage.
 And then, they actually started getting married.

 It's a complicated feeling to be ecstatic about your friends' happiness whilst also mourning their marriage.
 Every engagement ring, every wedding dress fitting, every hen party and every bridesmaid dress was a reminder that my friends had leapt off the pier into a different life.
 I was left still standing on the edge, dry and alone.
 It was impossible not to see that I was the only woman in my group who was unmarried (let alone single!).
 I was the only person not moving into an apartment with their shiny new partner, instead opting to live with my mum.
 I hadn't even been on a date in the last two years (though this one is understandable given the current dating market).